Table of Contents

 In light of the mass shootings happening in the USA, Haley started a #StudentsDemandAction group in her school.
 She wants to run for Congress in the future.

 Like Haley, such violence is increasingly worrying the young generation.
-A 2019 study showed that
+A study showed thatÂ

-Naturally, issues like gun control, public safety measures, and faster legal remedies will be crucial topics for such youngsters.
+In contrast, only 22% of Baby Boomers are worried about this issue.
+Naturally, issues like gun control, public safety measures, and faster legal remedies will be crucial topics for such youngsters.Â

 Having people like Haley on the team through youth volunteering can be a guide on what concerns the youth and help you leverage it for your campaign.